hemirsen/minicluster/README.md

 - You have to add 127.0.0.1 dotnetsample.com line to /etc/hosts file.

-- After starting minikube you must enable ingress and metric-server to use them
+- After starting minikube you must enable ingress and metric-server to use them.

 ```
 minikube addons enable ingress